oddaaron00/bug-tracker/README.md

  Bug tracker web app built using the MERN stack with added authentication using JWT

 # Get started
-To start, create a .env file under /api with SECRET_KEY and URI
+To start, create a .env file under /api with variables SECRET_KEY and URI:
 - SECRET_KEY: The secret key used for JWT signing
 - URI: The URI of the Mongo database